 Given the sacrosanct nature of its dividend, the fact that the company deemed this move necessary tells you all you need to know.
 In truth, I had expected Shell to soldier on a bit longer.
 BP and Exxon Mobil have so far resisted cuts, though those two will need to revisit that decision in the next couple of quarters.
-I can see California-based Chevron going longer; with its balance sheet in better health going into the crisis it looks in stronger shape than the other majors.
+I can see California-based Chevron going longer – with its balance sheet in better health going into the crisis it looks in stronger shape than the other majors.

-The second feature is, well, scale.
-Obviously that means typically low cost production, thereby remaining profitable down to very low prices, but also in terms of their balance sheets.
+Historically, two features helped the majors in previous crises.
+Firstly, diversified operations.
+Plunging commodity prices are not a new thing, but downstream operations – refining and so on – offered a profit source not directly linked to energy prices in the way that upstream operations are.
+Secondly, scale.
+That not only means typically low cost production, thereby remaining profitable down to very low prices, but also in terms of their balance sheets.
 The likes of Shell could easily smooth out the cycle as far as shareholder dividends were concerned.
 It would see leverage rise during downturns, and then make cash hand over fist once conditions improved again.

 This time looks different.
 For one, demand for end products has been totally annihilated due to the precise nature of this downturn.
 That means downstream operations look just as ugly as upstream right now.
 In terms of numbers, the company reported overall profit of $2.9b in its 1Q20 results.
 That was some $2.4b lower than the equivalent period last year.
 Moreover, this was before operating conditions completely fell off a cliff.
 Brent crude oil averaged $50 per barrel last quarter, around double its current level of $25 per barrel.